Updated on 2024.10.01

 Translating C++ to C

 But back to the problem at hand.
 While we have now the generated C code, we still have handwritten code in C++.
-As mentioned before, are the decoder and printer methods for each operand handwritten in LLVM.
-Additionally, some special instructions are handled there as well.
+As mentioned before, the operand decoder and printer methods are handwritten in LLVM.
+Additionally, some edge cases are handled there as well.
 These files have to be translated from C++ to C.

 Doing this by hand is a tedious task.
-We need to do it for every architecture module again because they are not shared between targets.
+We need to do it for every architecture module again and again.
+Because those files are not shared between targets.
 And if we add a new architecture module from LLVM to Capstone, we would need to translate multiple thousand lines of C++ to C.

 This of cause is not particular fun and hinders people to do it at all.
-Hence, we have a bunch of scripts which do most of the annoying work.
+Hence, we built the Auto-Sync framework to do most of the annoying work.

 The translation process follows a simple procedure.
 We have a bunch of patches defined.
 Each patch replaces certain syntax in an C++ file with its C equivalent.